Menopause is a natural event for women.

 Menopause consists of three stages:

-- Perimenopause (meaning ‘around menopause’) or the ‘menopause transition' is the years before the final menstrual period.
-During this time, oestrogen levels vary, which may cause hot flushes, changes in the frequency and heaviness of menstrual periods, vaginal dryness, mood changes and sleeping problems.
+- The menopause transition (also called perimenopause).
+These are the years leading up to the final menstrual period and the year after the final menstrual period.
+During this time, changes in your hormones may lead to symptoms such as hot flushes and changes in menstrual bleeding patterns.
+Night sweats (hot flushes occurring at night) can cause sleep disturbances and affect your mood and concentration during the day.
 Some women are still able to conceive during the menopause transition so you should continue to use contraception until at least twelve months after your final period if you don’t wish to become pregnant.

-- Natural menopause is the spontaneous, permanent stop to menstruation, not caused by any medical treatment or surgery.
-It is confirmed by twelve consecutive months after your final period.
+- Natural menopause is the spontaneous, permanent end to menstrual periods that is not caused by medical treatment or surgery.
+It is confirmed by twelve consecutive months of no menstrual bleeding.

 Factors that may affect your experience of menopause